TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: YIELD_VALUE

-   Pops TOS and yields it from a :term:`generator`.
+   Pops TOS and yields it kutoka a :term:`generator`.

 .. opcode:: YIELD_FROM

-   Pops TOS and delegates to it as a subiterator from a :term:`generator`.
+   Pops TOS and delegates to it as a subiterator kutoka a :term:`generator`.

    .. versionadded:: 3.3